 So there is a process here and it is based around this: plan the work and work the plan.

-- Decide what you want to be.
+- Decide what you want to be (check my list of 30 production roles if you need some inspiration).
 Google the companies based on that desire.

 - Map out your list of target phone calls or emails.
 How do you get email addresses?